lyepustin/finreal-ingestor/README.md

 - Store sensitive credentials securely
 - Use service role key for database operations
 - Implement proper error handling and logging
+- The `data/` directory and `src/edge_profile/` contain sensitive information and should not be committed

 ## Contributing